Postage stamps and postal history of Indonesia

 This is a survey of the postage stamps and postal history of Indonesia.

 Indonesia is a country in Southeast Asia and Oceania, consisting of 17,508 islands.
-With a population of around 230 million people, it is the world's fourth most populated country.
+With a population of nearly 280 million people, it is the world's fourth most populated country.

 History

 The Indonesia Post Administration was formally established on 27 September 1945, but the history of Indonesian stamps began on 1 April 1864 with the release of the first Dutch East Indies stamp.
 The history of Indonesian stamps can be divided into five broad periods.

 Dutch East Indies

 The first postage stamp in the Dutch East Indies was printed in Utrecht, the Netherlands, on 1 April 1864.
 The stamp showed a picture of King Willem III of the Netherlands and had a face value of ten cents.
-It was designed by T W Kaiser.
+It was designed by T. W. Kaiser.
 Until 1920, stamp designs only showed pictures of the King and Queen and were primarily shown using typographic design.
 In 1921, a new series known as the ‘Brandkast’ series and was specially printed to serve as additional postage for sending sea mail in waterproof iron chests.
 Stamps issued in later years began to show the culture and geography of the Indonesian archipelago.
 During the Dutch East Indies period, the stamps were printed in the Netherlands by the firm of Joh.
 Enschedé & Zoner of Haarlem, and some printing was done in Batavia (Jakarta) by Reproductiebedrijf Topografische Dienst.
 The stamps were mostly printed in one or two colors.